Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsection{The lid-driven-cavity problem}

 We next consider the classic lid-driven-cavity problem.
-This is a fairly challenging problem to simulate with SPH.
+This is a fairly challenging problem to simulate with SPH~\cite{Adami2013, ghasemi-2013, lee-comparison-2008}.
 The fluid is placed in a unit square with a lid moving with a unit speed to the right.
 The bottom and side walls are treated as no-slip walls.
 The Reynolds number of the problem is given by $Re=\frac{V}{\nu}$, where $V$ is the lid velocity.
 We use a quintic spline kernel with $h=\Delta x$.
-The problem is simulated at $Re=100$ using both a $50\times 50$ and $100\times 100$ grid for a simulation time of $t = 10s$ until there is no change in the kinetic energy of the system.
+The problem is simulated at $Re=100$ using a $50\times 50$, $100\times 100$, and $150 \times 150$ grid for a simulation time of $t = 10s$ until there is no change in the kinetic energy of the system.
 For the DTSPH scheme we use a $\beta = 10$ with a tolerance $\epsilon=10^{-4}$.
 The results are compared with those of the TVF scheme\cite{Adami2013} and the established results of Ghia et al.~\cite{ldc:ghia-1982}.

 Fig.~\ref{fig:ldc:uv_re100}, shows the centerline velocity profiles for $u$ vs.\ $y$ and $v$ vs.\ $x$ for different resolutions of particles.
 It is seen that the TVF scheme produces better results as expected.
 However, the results of the new scheme are in good agreement.
+In Fig.~\ref{fig:ldc:streamplot}, we show the particle distribution with the velocity magnitude on the left and streamlines on the right.